harsh98trivedi/links/README.md

 ---

-Special Thanks to [Rohit Motwani](https://github.com/rohittm) for configuring **Nodemon** with his and make it up and running with his geeky mind and [Hitanshu Sahu](https://www.behance.net/phantomcluster) for improving the design with his awesome UI skills.
+Special thanks to [Rohit Motwani](https://github.com/rohittm) for configuring **Nodemon** with his and make it up and running with his geeky mind and [Hitanshu Sahu](https://www.behance.net/phantomcluster) for improving the design with his awesome UI skills.

 ## License

-The contents of this repository are licensed under the [GNU General Public License v2.0](https://github.com/harsh98trivedi/Links/blob/master/LICENSE)
+The contents of this repository are licensed under the [GNU General Public License v2.0](/LICENSE).